New Submissions Now Being Considered:

 Animating the Archives

 ESQ is pleased to announce a new feature: Animating the Archives will present essays that examine innovative methodologies for how we conduct and share archival scholarship.
 Contributions (typically 6,000-12,000 words) may theorize and/or model approaches that invite readers to understand archival materials in manifold registers, including (but not limited to) historical, temporal, spatial, material/corporeal, affective, political, social, and personal.
 These essays, which may unfold associatively, analytically, or in some combination, will illuminate specific materials and stimulate variously responsive scholarship, teaching, and/or public debate.
-Animating the Archives will appear whenever the journal appears appropriate submissions.
+Animating the Archives will appear whenever the journal receives appropriate submissions.

 Please note: Any images included with Animating the Archives submissions should either have confirmed permissions for worldwide print and electronic use or be out of copyright/subject to fair use.